General Summer College Questions

 Note: Students attending programs in more than one session will only need to attend one orientation session, however all curfews remain in place so they may not leave for the weekend unless they have parental permission.

 How much spending money are students likely to need?

 The money students need varies from student to student and family to family.
 Remember, the cost of Summer College includes all meals, field trips, and activities.
 Students are provided with lunch on weekend field trips.
 Students may want to bring extra spending money for souvenirs on these trips.

-Many students like to buy food to eat after the dining hall closes for the day.
-Some students like grab coffee at Starbucks or lunch at one of the many eateries on Marshall Street.
-In addition, many students like to to visit the mall, the movies, or museums off-campus.
-For a $2 fee, students can take a 10-minute bus ride to the nearby mall, Destiny USA, for shopping and movie theaters.
+Many students like to purchase food to eat after the dining hall closes for the day.
+Some students like to grab coffee at Starbucks or lunch at one of the many restaurants on Marshall Street.
+In addition, many students like to to visit the mall, the movies, or museums off campus.
+For a $2 fee, students can take a 10-minute bus ride to the nearby mall, Destiny USA, for shopping, movie theaters, and other entertainment.
 Students will also need pocket money for snacks, school supplies, and toiletries.
 Students enrolled in the 6-week program should estimate about $150 per course for textbooks.

 We suggest that parents purchase prepaid debit cards for students to reduce overall cash on-hand.

 Are Summer College students permitted to bring a car?

 No, Summer College students are not permitted to bring or have cars (or any other type of motor vehicle) on campus during the program.
 The only exceptions are for commuting students who need to drive to class each day.
 Students are not permitted to ride in/on any motor vehicles owned or operated by other students.
 Students who are invited to ride with the parent of another student must provide documentation from their parent expressly granting permission on a case-by-case basis.